RomanNum3ral/Raspberry-Pi-NAS/README.md

 Install Open Media Vault first then Plex Media Server if you wish to use it as a media server.

+you may have to change the following line in

 Enjoy :)